 Along with this core team, there are three other contributing groups: The Chapter Review Group, Tribal Representatives, and Uplift Community Leaders.
-Each group has an associated project dashboard that provides meeting schedules, minutes, and drafts under review.
 Contact the Commerce team if you are interested in more information on these groups.

 Chapter Review Group

 The Chapter Review Group is composed of planners from cities, counties, regional planning associations, consultants, and interested individuals.
-Click on the following link to see a list of participants.
+Click on the following link to see a list of participants (PDF).